Dhruv5682/Internship-2026/README.md

-# 🚀 Daily Progress Journal — Dhruv Sukhadiya
+# 🚀 Daily Progress Journal

 A clean, structured, and visually engaging timeline of my technical learning journey.